-Once the Responder receives the IKE_SA_INIT request with the compression algorithm in the Compressed payload that is appropriate to it, the compressed payloads are decompressed and along with the outer payloads form the uncompressed request message, which is then processed as usual.
-If the Responder agrees to use compression in the SA being created then the Responder MUST include the Compressed payload in response message.
-The compression algorithm indicated in the Compressed payload MUST be the algorithm from the request messge.
+Once the Responder receives the IKE_SA_INIT request with the appropriate compression algorithm in the Compressed payload, the included payloads are decompressed and along with the outer payloads form the uncompressed request message, which is then processed as usual.
+If the Responder agrees to use compression in the SA being created then the Responder MUST include the Compressed payload in the response message.
+The compression algorithm indicated in the Compressed payload MUST be the algorithm from the request.